idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

 - Choosing and your todo list:
   - Life is about what you decide to put on your todo list, not how efficiently you cross things off.
   - Focus on essential is a choice, make it, or someone else will make your choices, and it'll suck.
-- Regressions:
+- You will regress:
-  - You'll forget that you can't do both, you can't.
+  - You'll forget that you can't do everything, you'll lose discipline
-  - They'll happen, keep grandmother mind, and try again.
+  - They'll happen, keep [grandmother mind](/compassion), and try again.
 - Living a life that matters:
   - Family most important thing in your life, everything else will fade over time.
+  - You need to stay energized with your [phyiscal](/physical-health) and [emotional](/emotional-health) health habits.
   - You have so little time -- go look at cemeteries to see how little you have.
   - Remove fear of choosing the wrong thing, just choose and move on.
   - By deciding what is most important and doing it, you'll have no regrets.